 Why do life insurance companies care if I’ve been diagnosed with Polyarteritis Nodosa?

-The main reason why a life insurance company is going to “care” if an individual has been diagnosed with Polyarteritis Nodosa is because in some cases this disease can cause someone to suffer from some pretty significant complications.
+The main reason why most of the top-rated life insurance companies are going to “care” if an individual has been diagnosed with Polyarteritis Nodosa is that, in some cases, this disease can cause someone to suffer from some pretty significant complications.

 Which is why…

-We wanted to take a moment and just briefly describe what Polyarteritis Nodosa as well as highlight some of the most common symptoms/complications so that we can gain a better idea of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment and briefly describe what Polyarteritis Nodosa and highlight some of the most common symptoms/complications so that we can get a better idea of what a life insurance underwriter will be looking for making his or her decision about your life insurance application.

 Polyarteritis Nodosa Defined:

-Polyarteritis Nodosa (Pan) is disease where one’s small and medium-sized arteries become inflamed.
-As a result, the affected arteries are no longer able to provide food and oxygen effectively to the tissues and/or organs they are supposed to supply.
+Polyarteritis Nodosa (Pan) is a disease where one’s small and medium-sized arteries become inflamed.
+As a result, the affected arteries are no longer able to effectively provide food and oxygen to the tissues and/or organs they are supposed to supply.

 Common symptoms may include: